The Board of Education shall provide free public education to all students who are residents of the

 In accordance with § 167.171, RSMo, no student may be readmitted or enrolled to a regular program

-of instruction in the school district who has been convicted of or charged with an act that if
+of instruction in the school district if he or she has been convicted of or charged with an act that if

 1. First degree murder under § 565.020, RSMo.